jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 Next
 ```

-##### Execution Control is Call Control
+##### Execution Flow is Call Control

-This means that in Symbol the definition of execution control is selecting what command to call next depending on a __Boolean__ state.
+This means that in Symbol the definition of execution flow is selecting what command to call next depending on a __Boolean__ state.

 You could speak of conditional calls, actually.

-Calls can be managed by execution control.
-Execution control manages the regular order of the calls *and* can alter the regular traversal of calls depending on a Boolean result (__If__, __Select__, __For__, __Do__).
+Calls can be managed by execution flow.
+Execution flow manages the regular order of the calls *and* can alter the regular traversal of calls depending on a Boolean result (__If__, __Select__, __For__, __Do__).
 The Boolean result can spring from any combination of forms of algebra that in the end returns a Boolean result.
 Comparison algebra and Boolean algebra return Boolean results.

-##### => Execution Control
+##### => Execution Flow

-But... if you pass a clause reference to an execution flow command the execution control CAN call the clause, but only in the context of the command instance that called the execution flow command!
+But... if you pass a clause reference to an execution flow command the execution flow CAN call the clause, but only in the context of the command instance that called the execution flow command!

-Execution control commands might call clauses in the context of a *specific call* to the clause’s command definition.
+Execution flow commands might call clauses in the context of a *specific call* to the clause’s command definition.

 ### Declared Traversions / Constructions